zerodayrat/ZeroDayRAT/README.md

 ### Talking about Personal Stuff:

-- 👨‍💻 I love programming and Linux based operating systems.
+- 👨‍💻 I'm interested in DevSecOps.
 - ⚡ I’m looking forward to collaborate in Bug Bounty Hunting, CTF development or maybe on some other good projects.

 <br>